Configuration

 Document count configuration

 By setting MongoTemplate#useEstimatedCount(…) to true MongoTemplate#count(…) operations, that use an empty filter query, will be delegated to estimatedCount, as long as there is no transaction active and the template is not bound to a session.
-Please refer to to the Counting Documents section for more information.
+Please refer to the Counting Documents section for more information.